US Airways Shuttle: History

 The US Airways Shuttle was the descendant of the Eastern Air Lines Shuttle, which established service on the route in 1961.
-Real estate mogul and future US President Donald Trump purchased the shuttle from Eastern Airlines in 1989, during a time when Eastern was being dismantled by Texas Air.
+Real estate mogul and future (later 45th and 47th) US President Donald Trump purchased the shuttle from Eastern Air Lines in 1989, during a time when Eastern was being dismantled by Texas Air Corporation.
 The service was briefly operated as the Trump Shuttle from June 7, 1989, until the company defaulted on loans in September 1990.
 After the Trump venture failed, ownership passed to a syndicate of 22 lenders to the venture, led by Citigroup.

 Unable to sell the operation outright to Northwest Airlines, American Airlines, or USAir Group, the banks negotiated a complex marketing arrangement in which USAir Group would assume 40% ownership of Shuttle, Inc. and would manage the operation for ten years, including selling tickets, keeping financial records, advertising and marketing, aircraft maintenance, and labor relations.
 On April 7, 1992, Trump Shuttle ceased to exist when it was merged into a new corporation, Shuttle, Inc., which began operating as the USAir Shuttle on April 12.

 The Shuttle, Inc. agreement gave USAir an option to purchase the entire shuttle operation on or after October 10, 1996, with an exclusive right to do so until April 10, 1997.
 USAir Group subsequently announced its intent to exercise its right to purchase the remaining 60% of Shuttle, Inc. on November 19, 1997, but "continued to operate the US Airways Shuttle separately from the rest of the airline.
 Employees of the Shuttle also operated on a separate seniority list, since the company operated as a wholly-owned subsidiary of US Airways Group".

 Shuttle Inc. remained as a subsidiary of US Airways Group until July 1, 2000, when "the US Airways Shuttle merged into the mainline operation of US Airways."
 US Airways Group, as the USAir Group is now known due to the merger with America West Airlines, repainted their aircraft to remove the "Shuttle" part from the name.
 As an "airline with an airline," and a subsidiary and operating division of the USAir Group, the US Airways Shuttle no longer exists.

 However, the Northeast service of frequent shuttle flights and strategic marketing by way of the New "merged" US Airways under the US Airways Group, did continue to operate without being considered a separate division or subsidiary airline.
 During this time, US Airways Shuttle briefly expanded service to Dulles International Airport, near Washington DC, in addition to service to Washington's Reagan Airport.
 This service ended soon after the terrorist attacks of September 11, 2001.

 All planes on the shuttle routes had a single-class configuration until 2004 when first-class seats were added.